UPDATE: Guinean Legal System and Research

 With regard to means of redress some of which are ordinary and others exceptional, in civil proceedings the ordinary means are as the same as in the penal proceedings, therefore, only the exceptional means will be discussed here.
 They are:

-i Opposition by a third party ‘Tierce opposition’.
-This appeal is lodged by someone that was not originally party to the conflict but suffers or is likely to suffer the consequences resulting the decision thereof.
+- Opposition by a third party ‘Tierce opposition’.
+This appeal is lodged by someone that was not originally party to the conflict but suffers or is likely to suffer the consequences resulting in the decision thereof.
 Certain conditions are to be met before exercising this process:

 - The person must have a real interest or suffered a prejudice (even a simple threat of prejudice),